juliangoracke/xSnes-Diverted-from-Higan-094/readme.txt

 "libRetro Wiki"
 They have a nice compatibility list for higan/bsnes testing.

-"chrisbanks2"
+"chrisbanks2 & Hopstarter"
-The icon used for xSnes is licensed under "CC BY-NC-ND 4.0" unmodified design.
+The icons used for xSnes is licensed under "CC BY-NC-ND 4.0" unmodified design.
 The license txt is included with the source.../data